 The programmers at Google have developed two different versions of the Android app, “Longfei” and “Maotai”.

 The versions have already been presented to the Chinese government.

 The app will be ready to launch in the next six to nine months after approval from the Chinese Government.

 A censored search engine would mean that the search engine giant would comply with the norms of the Chinese Government.

 This means that all the subjects deemed sensitive by the Chinese Government will be blocked and the users will not have access to that information.

 This sensitive data includes everything related to religion, politics, human rights, democracy, and free speech.

 The Great Firewall of China

-While Great Firewall heavily censors the information which talk about religion, free speech, police brutality, democracy, some specific topics such as the 1989 Tiananmen Square protests and Taiwanese independence are completely .
+While the Great Firewall heavily censors the information which talks about religion, free speech, police brutality, democracy, some specific topics such as the 1989 Tiananmen Square protests and Taiwanese independence are complete.

 Why does Google want to return to China?